 - Mathematics calculation

 If the child has other difficulties, the child may be evaluated to determine if s/he may have a different disability.

 Must a child have average or higher intelligence in order to be verified as a child with a disability in the category of specific learning disability?

-No, but if there is a reason to suspect that the child may have a mental handicap, then that verification category must be ruled out.
+No, but if there is a reason to suspect the child may have an intellectual disability, then that verification category must be ruled out.